dteal/dckx/README.md

 panels, and to output a text file containing relevant text for each panel.

 	Program: parser.py
-	Input: File name to read
+	Input: File name to read and the number of panels for that file
-	Output: None, formats the file to be readable by Annie's program
+	Output: Multiple files all containing transcripts for their respective panels

 ##Postprocessing